 GETTING TO KNOW YOU?

-I grew to like N. I would come over and play BINGO, and read to her.
+Working as the weekend activities coordinator at a convalescent home, I grew to like N. She was always a participant at the Sunday afternoon group BINGO.
+Often after group activities were over I would read to her.
 There was something more behind those eyes that made me curious.
 I just didn’t feel like it my place to ask too many personal questions about her, so I didn’t.
 However, the artifacts in her room gave a few hints of her life before the brain damage.
 For example, on the middle of the wall, in clear view, space is committed to her full-nude self portrait, tastefully done in an abstract watercolor.
 Judging by the style and frame it looked like it was from the late 1970’s.
 She appears as a strong, confident woman, proud of her body.
 Was N a feminist?

 Many photos of her family, her children and grandchildren rest among books on the shelves, books about art, other languages, foreign countries, murder mysteries.
 The frayed edges on the paperbacks suggest she’s read them all.
 Sadly, the stroke took away her ability to read.
 She holds her books, quietly in her lap; she loves to hold them, open to a page just right of middle.

 DO YOU KNOW ME?

 One month I was depressed.
 After realizing my 20 year marriage was over, I walked around in a zombie state, adjusting to the thought of it.
 Everything was foggy.
 I analyzed and over analyzed everything.

 It was fall, the season that readies us for winter.
 I continued to see N. Her big smile lit up my day.
 Her unending, seemingly, optimistic attitude encouraged me.
 However, I did not believe she was capable of recognizing my mood, the slight change in my behavior, until one day.